Detailed guide on Vietnam labour law for foreigners

 Employers are not obliged to pay salaries to employees on sick leave or maternity leave.
 Instead, salary during these periods is covered by the social insurance fund.
 Maternity leave spans six months and a female employee can only be dismissed if the enterprise ceases operations during this time, no other reasons for dismissal are recognized.
 Paternity leave is also provided, ranging from 5 to 14 working days, depending on the number of children born and the circumstances of the birth.

-In Vietnam, it's common practice to give employees a 13th-month salary, often referred to as Tet bonus, during the Lunar New Year.
+In Vietnam, it's common practice to give employees a 13th-month salary, often referred to as a Tet bonus, during the Lunar New Year.
 The amount of this bonus can depend on both the employee's performance and the company's performance.

 International investors often offer additional private health insurance as part of their benefits package.
 Team outings and company trips are also standard perks expected by employees, especially in a country where employee turnover is high like Vietnam.
 These outings are usually considered important for team bonding and morale.

-Company outings and trips are eagerly anticipated by employees and seen as rewards
+Detailed guide on Vietnam labour law for foreigners-006Company outings and trips are eagerly anticipated by employees and seen as rewards

 Internal Labour Rules (ILR's)